microsoft/react-native-windows-samples/docs/native-modules-advanced.md

 ## Native Modules with Initializer and as a way to access ReactContext

-If your native module needs to perform some initialization logic on the native (Csharp) side, there is an easy mechanism for you to do so when the app is setting up.
-ALl you need to do is add a method that takes a [`ReactContext`](IReactContext) and has `[ReactInitializer]` attribute.
+If your native module needs to perform some initialization logic on the native (C#) side, there is an easy mechanism for you to do so when the app is setting up.
+All you need to do is add a method that takes a [`ReactContext`](IReactContext) and has `[ReactInitializer]` attribute.
 An example could be if you need to do something periodically on the native side for your module, setting up the timer during initialization makes sense.

 ```csharp